 MONTE DEI PASCHI DI SIENA BANCA DAL 1472 Banca Monte dei Paschi di Siena and its subsidiaries operate in the different segments of the banking and financial industry, with activities ranging from traditional banking to special purpose loans, assets under management, bancassurance and investment banking.
 The Bank performs functions of direction, coordination and control over the Group's companies, as part of the more general guidelines set out by the Board of Directors in compliance with the instructions provided by the Bank of Italy in the interest of the Banking Group's stability.
 FIDUCIARIA Monte Paschi Fiduciaria aims to satisfy the needs of individuals and legal entities wishing to have their assets managed with the utmost confidentiality.
 Monte Paschi Fiduciaria may take on the custody of assets in its capacity as a trustee and act as a protector in trusts.
-CAPITAL SERVICES MPS Capital Services Banca per le Imprese provides customers with solutions to financial and credit issues, focusing its business on medium-long term credit facilities, special-purpose loans, corporate finance, capital markets and structured finance.
-MPS LEASING & FACTORING MPS Leasing & Factoring is the Group bank specialised in developing an offer of integrated leasing and factoring packages for businesses, artisans and professionals. 💏 widiba Widiba (WIse-DIalog-Banking) is the Group's direct bank that integrates a self- service offer with the competencies of MPS's financial advisor network.
-CONSORZIO OPERATIVO Consorzio Operativo is the centre for the development and management of ICT and telecommunication systems.
-MONTE PASCHI BANQUE Monte Paschi Banque SA and Banca Monte Paschi Belgio SA are the Group's banks that support commercial trade and investments of Italian companies abroad.
-BANCA MONTE PASCHI BELGIO
+MPS CAPITAL SERVICES MPS Capital Services Banca per le Imprese provides customers with solutions to financial and credit issues, focusing its business on medium-long term credit facilities, special-purpose loans, corporate finance, capital markets and structured finance.

-For Monte Paschi Belgio S.A., negotiations have concluded for its disposal.
+&lt;sup>1 For Monte Paschi Belgio S.A., negotiations have concluded for its disposal.
 On 5 October 2018, the Parent Company reached an agreement with an investee of the funds managed by Warburg Pincus for the sale of Banca Monte Paschi Belgio, as set forth in the Commitments of the Restructuring Plan.
 The sale is subject to the approval of the supervisory authorities.
 For Monte Paschi Banque S.A., the Parent Company has decided to launch the orderly winding-down process by drafting a plan in compliance with what is specified in Commitment no. 14 "Disposal of participations and businesses", i.e., (i) progressive deleveraging of the current loan portfolio, (ii) acceptance of deposits only from existing customers, (iii) interruption of business development activities, (iv) no new initiative in new segments or markets, as well as other regulatory restrictions in place.